 Critical of Columnists

-The liberal Nation magazine has been outspoken in its criticism of columnist Armstrong Williams and Maggie Gallagher for supporting presidential initiatives, while working for administration agencies.
+The liberal Nation magazine has been outspoken in its criticism of columnist Armstrong Williams (search) and Maggie Gallagher for supporting presidential initiatives, while working for administration agencies.
 But it turns out The Nation's own U.N. correspondent, who has repeatedly defended the U.N. amid charges of corruption, has been working for the U.N. as a professional media consultant.

 On his Web site, Ian Williams boasts, "For the last five years I have played a significant role in training U.N.
 Development Programs resident representatives and U.N. reps in media handling, both at headquarters and overseas with a particular emphasis on coaching for interviews techniques.
 The U.N.'s training section also called upon me to help with training senior officials at headquarters."

 CBS is planning to televise a one-hour prime time tribute to Dan Rather (search) next month on the night he leaves the "CBS Evening News."
 The special will look back on the stories Rather has covered in 43-year his career.
 After all, the program's producer says Rather considers himself a reporter first, insisting, "He needs to see it, hear it, feel it, taste it."

 Stories covered will include the now discredited report on President Bush's National Guard service.
 The producer says, "We're not going to shy away from dealing with his issues.
 It's going to be a full picture.
 In fact she says, "I think what this will show is the breadth of a man and his commitment to truth."

 Thirty-five Greenpeace (search) protesters got more than they may have bargained for when they stormed the International Petroleum Exchange in London on Wednesday.
 According to "The Times" of London, they slipped into a closing door and then roared onto the trading floor, blowing whistles and sounding foghorns.